22 Long Rectangular Living Room Layout Ideas For 2026

 Paired Chair Seating

-You can anchor a sofa at one end and pair it with soft ottomans to create a relaxed gathering zone that shortens a long living room visually.
+You can anchor a sofa at one end and pair it with soft ottomans [Check on Amazon] to create a relaxed gathering zone that shortens a long living room visually.

 You can keep furniture close, use a generous rug, and let the center stay flexible so the room feels inviting, not oversized.